starship/starship/docs/zh-TW/config/README.md

 ## Zig

-By default the the `zig` module shows the currently installed version of Zig. 這個模組在下列其中一個條件達成時顯示：
+By default the the `zig` module shows the currently installed version of Zig.
+The module will be shown if any of the following conditions are met:

 - The current directory contains a `.zig` file